Apperceptive agnosia

-Apperceptive agnosia is a failure in recognition that is due to a failure of perception.
+Apperceptive agnosia is a neurological disorder characterized by failures in recognition due to a failure of perception.
 In contrast, associative agnosia is a type of agnosia where perception occurs but recognition still does not occur.
 When referring to apperceptive agnosia, visual and object agnosia are most commonly discussed; this occurs because apperceptive agnosia is most likely to present visual impairments.
 However, in addition to visual apperceptive agnosia there are also cases of apperceptive agnosia in other sensory areas.

 Auditory apperceptive agnosia

 Auditory apperceptive agnosia are impairments in audition that take place despite intact audiogram.
 In some cases the deficit is in the ability to recognize spoken words, and in other cases, may be a deficit in recognizing environmental sounds.
 In all cases individuals are able to read, write, name objects, and converse intelligently.
 Similar to visual impairments, the deficit arise because of damage in the primary sensory cortex.
 In the case of auditory agnosia, lesions are present in the superior temporal gyrus bilaterally or in the posterior temporal lobe of the language-dominant (typically left) hemisphere.

 In addition to verbal and nonverbal auditory agnosia, there are cases of auditory apperceptive agnosia where patients are unable to recognize music in the absence of sensory, intellectual, and verbal impairments.
 In these cases there may be a melodic or a memory basis established in the brain and damage to those areas lead to music agnosia.
 Agnosia occurs because of failure to re-encode melodic information properly.
 This tends to be associated with right-sided lesions interrupting the melodic route in the brain.